brontosaurusrex/singularity/README.md

 toPRORES

 ### experiments
-toVP9 (needs testing and finding some nice vp9 defaults)
+toVP9 (needs testing and finding some nice vp9 defaults, so far it looks worse & is slower than x.264 everytime)
 toHEVC (testing x.265)

 ## changelog